patcartelli/ui-accessibility/README.md

   + [Aria authoring](https://www.w3.org/TR/wai-aria-practices-1.1/#intro) includes notes on keyboard interaction, roles, states, properties for known patterns.
 + Confirm that you have multiple ways for users to interact with the interface.
   + Are keyboard, touch, and mouse supported?
   + There is a list of accordions.
 User can open an accordion with by touch, click, or keypress of enter.
-They can navigate to other tabs by pressing arrow up / down.
+User can navigate to other tabs by pressing arrow up / down.
 + Annotate Screen Reader Interactions for [live content](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) such as expected data values, instructions, or required fields.
 Examples:
     + Assignment displays grade.
 Student answers a question and the grade updates.
 Grade element set to `aria-live="polite"`
     + User encounters a warning modal.
 Warning set to `aria-live="alert"`